geraintluff/jsfx-pad-synth/README.md

 # PadSynth

 This is a synth written in REAPER's JSFX language.
+It is included in my [JSFX collection](https://geraintluff.github.io/jsfx/), which supports ReaPack.

-To use, copy `pad-synth.jsfx` to REAPER's JSFX directory.
+To install by hand, copy `pad-synth.jsfx` to REAPER's `Effects/` directory.
 This synth uses a [JSFX UI library](https://github.com/geraintluff/jsfx-ui-lib) for its interface - you'll need to have `ui-lib.jsfx-inc` in the same directory as this synth for it to work.

 Demos are available in the `demos/` directory, and some presets are in `padsynth-presets.rpl`.